Plumbing contractors in

 What license do I need to work as a plumber in Champaign, IL?

-Illinois requires a state plumbing license through the Department of Labor.
-You need 8,000 hours of apprenticeship experience and must pass the state examination covering Illinois Plumbing Code.
+Illinois requires a state plumbing license through IDFPR.
+You need 4 years apprenticeship experience and must pass the state exam covering Illinois Plumbing Code before working independently.

-How much does plumbing work typically cost in Champaign?
+How much does drain cleaning cost in Champaign?

-Do I need permits for plumbing work in Champaign?
+Do I need permits for water heater installation in Champaign?

 How many licensed plumbing contractors operate in Illinois?